Skip to content

 In addition to the updating settings, you can now view the live status of the COS, CTCSS inputs and PTT output.
 This allows you to easily view and change their settings.

-echolink show nodes is used to view the currently connected echolink users.
+echolink show nodes is used to view the currently connected Echolink users.

-echolink show stats is used to view the channel statistics for echolink.
+echolink show stats is used to view the channel statistics for Echolink.
 It shows the number of in-bound and out-bound connections.
 It also shows the cumulative system statistics, along with the statistics for each connected nodes.

-Examples: core set debug 5 app_rpt.so core set debug 3 chan_echolink.so
+core set debug 5 app_rpt

 USB EEPROM Operation